grogancolin/dexpect/README.md

 D Implementation of the Expect framework (http://expect.sourceforge.net/)

 Will run on both linux and windows - though hasnt been vigorously tested on either yet.
-Can be used as a standalone appliction or as a library as part of you're app.
+Can be used as a standalone appliction or as a library as part of your app.

 To build the standalone app:<br>
 ```dub build --config=expect-app```